ryan-w-c/crypto-prices/README.md

 # Crypto Prices

-### Note: The app may take between 30-60 seconds to load on launch.
+### Note: The site may take between 30-60 seconds to load on launch.
 This happens when the site has not been visited for a while.

 ### [Live Deployment](https://crypto-prices-webapp.herokuapp.com/)